-The Professor of the Year award is to be given annually to a professor in the Faculty of Arts who has best exemplified outstanding teaching, outstanding research (appropriate to his or her rank) and who has an exemplary record of service.
-Nominations for this award can be made by students registered in the Faculty of Arts, faculty members, and Heads of Departments.
+The Professor of the Year award was given annually to a professor in the Faculty of Arts who had best exemplified outstanding teaching, outstanding research (appropriate to his or her rank) and who had an exemplary record of service.
+The award was given from 2001 to 2012.